omriweinmann/RailAndRoadTycoon/README.md

 "Money makes the world go round."

-Alpha build for Omri Weinmann's Railroad Tycoon
+Alpha build for Omri Weinmann's Rail and Road Tycoon

 LMB: Place/Select (select is used for routing and warehouses)

 MMB: Move/Zoom

 RMB: Stop placing/Close menu

 ESC: Regenerate world

 Change your currency by clicking on the money label.